New to Worship?

 The Going Out

 The tone of the Service changes again as we prepare to move out into the world.
-The hymn are more lively.
+The music is more lively.
 After being nurtured and strengthened by our experience in worship, the prayers, benediction and commissioning are all focused on challenging us to live our life our life more fully, to reach out to others and to move the world closer to the reign of peace and justice that Christ calls us to.

 Coffee & Conversation